 If you'd like to arrange any type of mountain skills training, just call or email with your preferred dates and we'll take it from there.
 Prices can be found on the bookings page.
 All winter walking or mountaineering equipment is provided, including crampons, an axe and a helmet, if you don't have your own.

-winter skills courses a short, flexible course can give you all the core skills needed for heading into Scotland's winter mountains.
-These include the basics of how to use an axe and crampons to scoot across snow-covered or icy terrain.
-You'll also be shown how to attempt a self-arrest in case you're unlucky enough to blow it when crossing a snowy slope.
-And just as important, you'll learn how to plan a great day in the winter hills, just by using weather and avalanche forecasts and the new found confidence in you're own ability.
+winter skills courses a short course can give you all the core skills needed for heading into Scotland's winter mountains.
+This can start with the basics, such as how to use an axe and crampons for travelling across snow-covered or icy mountain terrain.
+You'll also develop a basic understanding of avalanche awareness and be shown how to plan a great day in the winter hills, by using just the regular mountain weather and avalanche forecasts that are freely available on the web.
 Winter skills training is available for individuals and groups up to a maximum of 5 people.

 For anyone venturing above the snowline it's pretty useful to know what to do in an emergency (now there's an understatement!).
-Emergency procedures, such as methods of staying warm and how to build snow shelters, and even how to navigate in foul conditions, can all be covered during a day's mountain journey.
+Emergency procedures, such as methods of staying warm and how to build snow shelters, and even navigational tips on how to get safely back to the valley in foul conditions, can all be covered during a day's mountain journey.
 A fun and informative day like this can easily be built into a winter skills course or arranged on its own.

 winter mountaineering training is available to help you independently tackling grade I/II gullies and snow-covered ridges.
 These more-advanced winter skills, or traditional mountaineering techniques as they are also known, still involve the use of a single axe but set you up for venturing onto steeper terrain.
 You'll get to grips with the nuances of winter scrambling and come to recognise the situations where a rope may add some safety.
 Winter mountaineering training is available for individuals and groups up to a maximum of 4 people.

-Scotland winter - further info the valley base for winter courses is the Aviemore area of the Cairngorms National Park.
-The nearby mountains of the northern Cairngorms is an area of outstanding natural beauty and have the most reliable snow conditions in Scotland.
-Their high arctic plateau, long easy gullies and steep corrie headwalls, combined with the often 'testing' winter weather, provide the perfect environment for winter mountain skills training.
+Scotland winter - further info the usual valley base for winter skills courses is the Aviemore area of the Cairngorms National Park.
+The nearby mountains of the northern Cairngorms, an area of outstanding natural beauty, provides the perfect environment for mountain skills training - the range's vast high arctic plateau has the most reliable snow conditions in Scotland and its easily accessible north-facing corries are peppered with long easy gullies and areas of steep broken ground, giving excellent mountaneering terrain on which to learn.

-If you'd like your training to be in a particular part of the Highlands, just ask.
+If you'd like your training to be in another part of the Highlands, just ask.